Ramen Eggs (味玉 - Ajitama)

 - To make the ramen egg marinade, add ¾ cup low sodium chicken stock, ⅓ cup soy sauce, ⅓ cup sake, 2 tablespoons evaporated cane sugar, and 25 grams ginger to a small pot and bring the mixture to a boil.
 Continue boiling the mixture until it no longer smells like alcohol (this will take about 2 minutes).
 Let this cool to room temperature before using it.

-- Us the back of a spoon to crack a small round divet in the bottom of 6 large eggs.
+- Us the back of a spoon to crack a small round divot in the bottom of 6 large eggs.

-- Place the eggs in a pot and fill the pot with enough water to cover the eggs by 2-inches.
+- Place the eggs in a medium saucepan and fill it with enough water to cover the eggs by 2-inches.

-- To peel the eggs, crack them all over using the back of a spoon, and then start peeling them from the bottom (where you cracked the divet), and work your way around the egg in a spiral.
-Make sure the egg stays wet and that you remove all of the soft membrane.
+- To peel the eggs, crack them all over using the back of a spoon, and then start peeling them from the bottom (where you cracked the divot), and work your way around the egg in a spiral.
+Make sure the egg stays wet and that you remove all of the soft membranes.
 Add the eggs to a zipper bag.

-- Remove the ginger from the marinade and pour the sauce over the eggs.
-Press out as much air from the bag as you can, and seal it shut.
-Let the eggs marinate in the refrigerator for at least 8 hours, or as long as 12.
+- Remove the ginger and pour the soy sauce marinade over the eggs.
+Press out as much air from the bag as possible and seal it shut.
+Let the eggs marinate in the refrigerator for at least 8 hours or as long as 12.

 - After they're fully seasoned, remove the Ajitama from the marinade and store them in a sealed container in the fridge for up to three days.